GLOBAL MARKETS-Stocks, dollar, bond yields tumble as weak U.S. jobs data stuns

 The U.S. jobs numbers also weighed on oil prices.

-Spot gold surged more than 2 percent and was on track for its biggest one-day jump in two and a half months.
-(Additional reporting by Dion Rabouin, Devika Krishna Kumar and Jennifer Ablan in New York; Editing by Bernadette Baum and Nick Zieminski)
+Gold surged more than 2 percent and was on track for its biggest one-day jump in more than a month.
+(Additional reporting by Dion Rabouin, Devika Krishna Kumar and Jennifer Ablan in New York; Editing by Bernadette Baum)

 * Qualcomm responds to complaint from u.s. Federal Trade Commission